sirikon/sirikon.me/src/website/posts/0009-pid-1-bash-script-docker-container.md

 The ampersand (`&`) at the end indicates that the command that precedes it will be executed in the background, in another shell.

 We don't need a second shell in this case, as we're just executing a single command.
-To solve this, we can use [`exec`](https://www.gnu.org/software/bash/manual/bash.html#index-exec), which replaces the running shell with the new command, giving him its own PID.
+To solve this, we can use [`exec`](https://www.gnu.org/software/bash/manual/bash.html#index-exec), which replaces the running shell with the new command, giving it its own PID.

 Now the command's PPID (parent PID) is `1` instead of having a bash shell in the middle doing nothing and having to deal with repeating signals again to the child process.